gadfly361/soda-ash/README.md

 Soda-ash is an interface between clojurescript's [reagent](https://github.com/reagent-project/reagent) and [Semantic UI](http://semantic-ui.com/).

-Semantic UI is awesome.
-However, at its core, you are concatenating ordered classes into a string.
+Semantic UI is awesome ... however, at its core, you are concatenating ordered classes into a string.
 Soda-ash bubbles Semantic UI's classes out of this regex-hell and softens them into clojurescript's familiar, powerful, and unordered hash-map.
+Furthermore, soda-ash allows you to place this hash-map inside a reagent atom at your desired path.
+This means you can swap!
+Semantic UI classes and have your component reactively update.

 ## Docs